-This topic explains the main Secret Manager concepts.
+This document explains the main Secret Manager concepts.

 Secrets management and key management

-Secret Manager allows you to store, manage, and access secrets as binary blobs or text strings.
+Secret Manager lets you store, manage, and access secrets as binary blobs or text strings.
 With the appropriate permissions, you can view the contents of the secret.

 Secret Manager works well for storing configuration information such as database passwords, API keys, or TLS certificates needed by an application at runtime.

-A key management system, such as Cloud KMS, allows you to manage cryptographic keys and to use them to encrypt or decrypt data.
+A key management system, such as Cloud KMS, lets you manage cryptographic keys and to use them to encrypt or decrypt data.
 However, you cannot view, extract, or export the key material itself.

 Similarly, you can use a key management system to encrypt sensitive data before transmitting it or storing it.
 You can then decrypt the sensitive data before using it.
 Using a key management system to protect a secret in this way is more complex and less efficient than using Secret Manager.